Asnvir/MoneyTracker/README.md

 # Money Tracker
-This intuitive Android app simplifies expense tracking and organization.
+MoneyTracker is an intuitive Android app simplifies expense tracking and organization.
 Gain financial clarity in seconds.

 ## Images of app
 <p align="center">